-CODE NAME TYPE WHEN ACTIVE TURN OFF LOW SIDE SWITCH PROPAGATION DISABLE TW Temperature Warning Warning Whenever V IN is applied No N/A Status Bit No PG Power Good Warning During steady state No N/A PG No TR Tracking Fault During ramp up Fast Off Critical Yes OT Overtemperature Fault Whenever $V{{\ensuremath{\mathbb N}}}$ is applied Regular Off Sequenced or Critical No OC Overcurrent Fault When $V{\text{OUT}}$ exceeds prebias Fast Off Critical No UV Undervoltage Fault During steady state Regular Off Sequenced or Critical No OV Overvoltage Error When $V{\text{OUT}}$ exceeds prebias Fast On Critical or Emergency No d-pwer® dPOLs have an additional functionality added to the OK line signal.
-The OK line is used to propagate and receive fault information from other devices in the power system.
+CODE NAME TYPE WHEN ACTIVE TURN OFF LOW SIDE SWITCH PROPAGATION DISABLE TW Temperature Warning Warning Whenever V{IN} is applied No N/A Status Bit No PG Power Good Warning During steady state No N/A PG No TR Tracking Fault During ramp up Fast Off Critical Yes OT Overtemperature Fault Whenever V {IN} is applied Regular Off Sequenced or Critical No OC Overcurrent Fault When VOUT exceeds prebias Fast Off Critical No UV Undervoltage Fault During steady state Regular Off Sequenced or Critical No OV Overvoltage Error When V{OUT} exceeds prebias Fast On Critical or Emergency No d-pwer[®] dPOLs have an additional functionality added to the OK line signal.
+The OK line is used to propagate and receive information from other devices in the power system belonging to the same group as to the kind of turn-off procedure a device has initiated because of a fault.